acook/config_module/README.markdown

 In addition to the basics, ConfigModule also supplies a couple of helpers you might find useful.

+### Namespaces

-1. You can also set the "namespace" you want to use, this is great for apps with multiple environments:
+You can also set the "namespace" you want to use, this is great for apps with different configurations per environment:

   ```ruby
   namespace ENV['my_environment']
   ```

   This will set the root of the configuration tree to whichever branch you specify, so you don't have to.

+  Depending on your configuration file's structure, it might be useful to pull out a deeper subtree, in that case you can include multiple keys separated by commas, or even give it an array.

   Check out the example section below to see how it's used.

+### The `config` Method

-2. There's also a new method available in your module that points directly to the raw configuration data:
+ There's also a new method available in your module that points directly to the raw configuration data:

   ```ruby
   config